FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Conclusion

 \section{Conclusion}

-This work addresses a critical challenge in malware classification, maintaining model effectiveness amid continuous concept drift.
-By integrating metric learning, few-shot adaptation, and conditional retraining, FARM provides a principled and adaptive framework for identifying and responding to both evolved and novel malware families.
-Our use of a triplet autoencoder enables reliable drift detection, which surpasses the state of the art, without reliance on softmax confidence scores, while prototypical networks support fast, low-cost adaptation using minimal labeled data.
-Furthermore, the inclusion of a buffer-triggered retraining mechanism allows FARM to consolidate new knowledge into the model, refreshing its latent representation and enhancing long-term performance.
-Experimental results confirm that FARM improves classification across both covariate and label drift scenarios, demonstrating strong generalization and scalability.
-These qualities position FARM as a practical and forward-looking solution for real-world malware detection systems operating in adversarial and temporally evolving environments.
-Extensions to this work may include handling packed malware, which introduces additional drift through obfuscation and presents challenges for static analysis.
-Similarly, enhancing the interpretability of drift decisions by identifying the underlying changes that trigger detection could improve the system’s transparency and support more informed responses in operational settings.
+This work addresses the challenge of maintaining malware family classification performance under continuous concept drift.
+By integrating metric learning, few-shot adaptation, and conditional retraining, FARM provides a unified framework for identifying and responding to both evolved and novel malware families.
+The use of a triplet autoencoder enables drift detection without relying on softmax confidence scores, while few-shot learning supports rapid adaptation using only a small number of labeled samples.
+In addition, the inclusion of a buffer-triggered retraining mechanism allows FARM to incorporate newly observed data into the model and refresh its latent representation for longer-term updating.
+Experimental results show that FARM improves classification performance across both covariate drift and label drift scenarios, indicating its effectiveness in temporally evolving settings.
+These findings suggest that FARM can serve as a practical approach for drift-aware malware family classification in dynamic environments.
+Future work may extend the framework to handle packed malware, which introduces additional drift through obfuscation and poses challenges for static analysis.
+Another important direction is to improve the interpretability of drift decisions by identifying the underlying changes that trigger detection, thereby increasing transparency and supporting more informed operational responses.